 Free AI Tool

-Free Headline Analyzer
+Free Headline Scorer

 Get a 0-100 score based on proven copywriting frameworks.
 See exactly what's working, what needs improvement, and get 3 better alternatives.